mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/UserManual/en/DAW/020_plugin_racks.md

 # Plugin Racks
 The plugin racks host all of your instrument and effect plugins.
-Stargate uses it's own high quality, CPU efficient plugins, in it's own plugin format.
+Intuitives uses it's own high quality, CPU efficient plugins, in it's own plugin format.
 This allows us to create a DAW that works on every operating system and CPU architecture, with portable project files that can be shared for easy